You are here

 Soil pH

-Many soil nutrients change chemical form as a result of reactions in the soil that are largely controlled by soil pH.
+Many soil nutrients change chemical form as a result of reactions in the soil that are largely controlled by pH.
 Soils with a pH between 6.0 and 7.0 generally have the best growing conditions with regard to soil chemistry.
 At these pH levels, most nutrients are readily available.
 Nevertheless, the vast majority of commercially important tree species can live in a broad range of soil pH values as long as the proper balance of required nutrients is maintained.

 Soil pH values at the extremes (less than 4.0 or greater than 8.5) can make some nutrients toxic and others unavailable to plants.
 At lower pH levels (less than 4.5), aluminum, iron, and manganese are very available for plant uptake, while at high pH levels (greater than 8.5), calcium and potassium are overabundant.
-In these situations, many plants will take up too much of some nutrients and not enough of others.
+In these situations, many plants will absorb too much of some nutrients and not enough of others.
 This situation may lead to physiological dysfunction within plants.

 Major Soil Resource Areas